Product adoption curve: Understanding the 5 stages of your tech adoption cycle

 In-app Microsurveys allow you to capture important user feedback when it's most relevant

-The thought-leaders, problem solvers, industry visionaries.
-Early adopters come in slightly larger numbers than the innovators.
-They also tend to have a genuine need for your product, driven out of a tired way of doing their job-to-be-done.
-There’s a high chance they’ve been looking for a solution like yours for a while.
-They’re excited to finally get their hands on it.
+The thought leaders, the problem solvers, the industry visionaries.
+Early adopters come in slightly larger numbers than innovators.
+They also tend to have a genuine need for your product, driven out of a tired way of accomplishing their jobs-to-be-done.
+There’s a high chance they’ve been looking for a solution like yours for a while, and they’re excited to finally get their hands on it.

-Early adopters are okay with a few glitches along the way, as anything is better than what they had.
+Early adopters are okay with a few glitches along the way, as anything is better than their current solution.
 They’re also okay with paying for the product.
-Early adopters are typically financial decision-makers within their businesses.
-However, they’re expecting to get their money’s worth.
+Early adopters are typically financial decision-makers within their businesses, but they still expect to get their money’s worth.

-Early adopters need faster time-to-value; they want their “aha!” moment yesterday, and they expect more personalized support solutions than you can probably handle.
-But, that’s all okay, because of what they can bring to your product growth table.
+Early adopters need fast time-to-value; they want their “aha!” moment yesterday, and they might expect more personalized support solutions than you can handle at this stage.
+But that’s okay because of what they can bring to your product growth table: valuable feedback to help you refine and personalize your product for faster “aha!” moments.

 How to make the most of early adopters for your product lifecycle